nuwber/rabbitevents/readme.md

 The package provides 2 ways to see what happens on your listener.
 By default it writes `processing`, `processed` and `failed` messages to php output.
 Message includes service, event and listener name.
 If you want to turn this feature off, just run listener with `--quiet` option.

 The package also supports your application logger.
-To use it set config value `connection.interop.logging.enabled` to true and choose log level.
+To use it set config value `connection.rabbitmq.logging.enabled` to `true` and choose log level.